which is worse - staying in a job too long or changing jobs too frequently?

 Employers look at candidates who have been in the same position for four or more years, and questions arise regarding their skillsets' drive, adaptability, and freshness.

-Leaving a job or employer you like is never easy, but at some point, you might have to weigh your reluctance to leave against the long-term cost of staying.
-Of course that also depends on how important money is to you.
+Leaving a job or employer you like is never easy, but at some point, you might have to weigh your reluctance to go against the long-term cost of staying.
+Of course, that also depends on how important money is to you.

-- Staying in the same position or even with the same company for too long can cost you a lot of money.
 Raises in 2016 will likely be in the 3% range.
-A salary increase due to a job change can be 10% to 20% or more.
-Last year an article in Fortune estimated that staying at the same company for more than 2 years on average is going to reduce your lifetime earnings by around 50%.
+A salary increase can be 10% to 20% or more due to a job change.
+Last year an article in Fortune estimated that staying at the same company for more than two years on average will reduce your lifetime earnings by around 50%.

-- Feeling bored with your work or having the perception that you are not valued should serve as an impetus to think about moving on.
-You don't want to wake up one morning and find that you have got a dead-end job and few career options.
+You don't want to wake up one morning and find that you have a job and few career options.